jmuss07/Circuit-Python/README.md

 No wiring, all you need is and Adafruit Metro Express

 ### Reflection
-This one worked well, and was pretty easy once I figured out the basic Cicuit Python commands.
+This one worked well, and was pretty easy once I figured out the basic Cicuit Python commands, which are somewhat similar to those used by Arduino, though there all some differences (for instance, you don't need semicolons at the end of each line, and different commands vary; "While True:" statementds are loops).
 I then went through and decided to switch from just the required LED color change to experimenting with lists in order to achieve the final product.